Arafatmollik1/php-mvc-template/README.md

 9. **Js+css Jquery and bootstrap are defined via CDN.** So it is ready to be used.
 However if you want to create your **own css or js** then make files to assets/css/[your page name].css and assets/js/[your page name].js
 10. You can use the custom made **ApiHelper** to do basic Get, Post, Put, Patch, Delete.
 11. You can use the custom made mysql query builder which can be found in utility folder.
 Checkout `SqlBuilder.php`
-12. You can use **AssertionLogger** utility to log your backend data into a log file.
-Example of usage can be found in the AssertionLogger.php file.
+12. You can use **DebugLogger** utility to log your backend data into a log file.
+Example of usage can be found in the DebugLogger.php file.
 If used the logs can be found in logs/apps.log file
 13. **Phpunit** is installed so you can use that to do unit testing.
 The config file is in phpunit.xml and the Tests should be stated in Tests/<controllername>Test.php.
 After that just do `./vendor/bin/phpunit` from you root and you can see tests.
 Checkout Tests/IndexTest.php
 14. **PhpStan** is installed so you are able to catch bugs before it goes to production.
 Do an automatic testing to your backend by running commad `./vendor/bin/phpstan analyse src/` also level of security check can be increased to 8.
 Can be found in phpstan.neon
 15. **Dotenv** is installed so .env file can be used as well.